-For a person to be convicted of a violation of PC 214 the prosecution must show that:
+In order for a person to be convicted of a violation of PC 214, the prosecution must establish the following:

-- You boarded a railroad train, car, or engine; or
+- You engaged with a railroad train, car, or engine; or

-- You interfered with, any part of a railroad train or engine;
+You tampered with any part of a railroad train or engine;

-- You acted with the intent to rob any person or passenger.
+- You acted intentionally with the purpose of robbing any individual or passenger.